freeprogs/ffurls/README.md

 ### Requirements

-This program has tested in Linux Fedora 20 and Mozilla Firefox 38.0.5.
+This program has tested in Linux Fedora 20 with Python 3.3.2 and Mozilla Firefox 38.0.5 .

 ### Building